joshcanhelp/josh-to-11/input/symlinked/pages/now.md

 ---
-title: "Now"
+title: Now
+excerpt: 'A little summary of what is going on in my life, personally and professionally.'
+wpid: 3794
+tags: []
+permalink: now/index.html
 layout: page
-excerpt: "A little summary of what's going on in my life, personally and professionally. "
-date: 2015-12-21
-updated: 2022-01-05
-permalink: now/index.html
-tags: []
-wpid: 3794
 ---

 Inspired by [this](https://nownownow.com/about).